esri-es/ArcGIS-REST-API/HostedFeatureServices/README.md

 This operation removes both the item and its link from the user's folder by default.
 For example, you can use it to remove a database.

-This operation is available to the user and to the administrator of the organization to which the user belongs | [Learn more](https://github.com/esri-es/ArcGIS-REST-API/tree/master/HostedFeatureServices#hosted-feature-service---services-reference)
+This operation is available to the user and to the administrator of the organization to which the user belongs.

 **Read**: [full documentation](https://developers.arcgis.com/rest/users-groups-and-items/delete-item.htm)